 Objectives: Adverse drug reactions (ADRs) are a pervasive global problem, and its management is integral to patient safety and healthcare quality.
 Pharmacists play a pivotal role in monitoring and reporting ADRs, which has a direct impact on patient care.
 The aim of this study was to identify potential factors that facilitate pharmacists in community and hospital settings to report ADRs.
 Methods: A cross-sectional, online survey using a validated questionnaire was administered to pharmacists working in community and hospital pharmacies in Saudi Arabia.
 Results: 1,717 community and 153 hospital pharmacists participated in this study.
 Only 10.2% and 26.8% of community and hospital pharmacists, respectively, admitted ever reporting an ADR.
 The most reported factors that may facilitate ADRs reporting have included ongoing improvements in therapeutic knowledge about ADRs, attending educational programs with continuous medical education credits, the seriousness of the experienced ADRs and accessibility to patients' medical profile.
 The impact of peers by seeing colleagues reporting ADRs and ADRs due to herbal or traditional medicine were the least important factors reported by pharmacists.
 Conclusion: The study identified factors that can effectively address the under-reporting of ADRs by pharmacists.
 A multi-stakeholder, multi-pronged approach of ADR reporting is needed to develop greater awareness of this issue among pharmacists.

-Raban, MZ, Walter, SR, Pont, LG, Cheung, L, Strumpman, D & Westbrook, JI 2019, 'The potential impact of an electronic medication management system on safety-critical prescribing errors in an emergency department', Journal of Pharmacy Practice and Research, vol. 49, no. 2, pp. 108-115.View/Download from: UTS OPUS or Publisher's site
+Raban, MZ, Walter, SR, Pont, LG, Cheung, L, Strumpman, D & Westbrook, JI 2019, 'The potential impact of an electronic medication management system on safety-critical prescribing errors in an emergency department', Journal of Pharmacy Practice and Research, vol. 49, no. 2, pp. 108-115.View/Download from: Publisher's site

 © 2019 The Society of Hospital Pharmacists of Australia Background: Medication errors in hospitals are common.
 Although electronic medication management systems (eMMS) have the potential to reduce errors during inpatient care, little is known about their effect in emergency departments (ED).
 Aim: The aims of this study were to report on the types of prescribing errors in an ED prior to implementation of an eMMS, to assess the risk the errors pose to patient safety and to evaluate whether safety-critical errors were potentially preventable with a newly implemented eMMS.
 Methods: Medication orders on paper charts were assessed for prescribing errors by a clinical hospital pharmacist.
 Error severity was rated using a five-point scale.
 Errors of moderate or higher severity, and all errors involving defined high-risk medicines were considered safety-critical errors.
 The potential for safety-critical errors to be prevented by the eMMS was rated (likely, possibly or unlikely).
 Results: Across 239 medication orders, 208 errors (27 clinical, 181 legal or procedural) were identified.
 The overall prescribing error rate was 0.87 errors/order.
 There were 67 safety-critical errors (53 legal or procedural, 14 clinical).
 Overall, 82.1% of errors were likely preventable by eMMS.
 However, of the clinical safety-critical errors, only 2 (14.3%) were considered likely preventable.
 Conclusion: Although eMMS has the capacity to prevent a high proportion of safety-critical legal or procedural errors in the ED, clinical prescribing errors in this category were unlikely to be prevented by using eMMS.
 Further investigation of these more severe error types could guide the design of eMMS decision support to improve system effectiveness.

-van der Meer, HG, Taxis, K, Teichert, M, Griens, F, Pont, LG & Wouters, H 2019, 'Anticholinergic and sedative medication use in older community-dwelling people: A national population study in the Netherlands', Pharmacoepidemiology and Drug Safety, vol. 28, no. 3, pp. 315-321.View/Download from: UTS OPUS or Publisher's site
+van der Meer, HG, Taxis, K, Teichert, M, Griens, F, Pont, LG & Wouters, H 2019, 'Anticholinergic and sedative medication use in older community-dwelling people: A national population study in the Netherlands', Pharmacoepidemiology and Drug Safety, vol. 28, no. 3, pp. 315-321.View/Download from: Publisher's site

 © 2019 The Authors Pharmacoepidemiology & Drug Safety Published by John Wiley & Sons Ltd Purpose: To identify the proportion of older adults with a high anticholinergic/sedative load and to identify patient subgroups based on type of central nervous system (CNS)-active medication used.
 Methods: A cross-sectional study of a nationwide sample of patients with anticholinergic/sedative medications dispensed by 1779 community pharmacies in the Netherlands (90% of all community pharmacies) in November 2016 was conducted.
 Patients aged older than 65 years with a high anticholinergic/sedative load defined as having a drug burden index (DBI) greater than 1 were included.
 Proportion of patients with a high anticholinergic/sedative load was calculated by dividing the number of individuals in our study population by the 2.4 million older patients using medications dispensed from study pharmacies.
 Patient subgroups based on type of CNS-active medications used were identified with latent class analysis.
 Results: Overall, 8.7% (209 472 individuals) of older adults using medications had a DBI greater than 1.
 Latent class analysis identified four patient subgroups (classes) based on the following types of CNS-active medications used: "combined psycholeptic/psychoanaleptic medication" (class 1, 57.9%), "analgesics" (class 2, 17.9%), "antiepileptic medication" (class 3, 17.8%), and "anti-Parkinson medication" (class 4, 6.3%).
 Conclusions: A large proportion of older adults in the Netherlands had a high anticholinergic/sedative load.
 Four distinct subgroups using specific CNS-active medication were identified.
 Interventions aiming at reducing the overall anticholinergic/sedative load should be tailored to these subgroups.